MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Remove-AvailabilityAddressSpace.md

 # Remove-AvailabilityAddressSpace

 ## SYNOPSIS
-!!!
-Exchange Server 2010

-Use the Remove-AvailabilityAddressSpace cmdlet to remove a previously defined availability address space and the associated credentials used in cross-forest requests for free/busy information.

-!!!
-Exchange Server 2013

-This cmdlet is available in on-premises Exchange and in the cloud-based service.
-Some parameters and settings may be exclusive to one environment or the other.

-Use the Remove-AvailabilityAddressSpace cmdlet to remove a previously defined availability address space and the associated credentials used in cross-forest requests for free/busy information.

-For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).

-!!!
-Exchange Server 2016, Exchange Online

 This cmdlet is available in on-premises Exchange and in the cloud-based service.
 Some parameters and settings may be exclusive to one environment or the other.

 Use the Remove-AvailabilityAddressSpace cmdlet to remove existing availability address space objects and the associated credentials that were used to share free/busy data across Exchange organizations.